computational-psychology/hrl/docs/useful-examples/text-displays.md

 # Text displays

 In this example we show text to the observer, asking him to press a button.
 When pressed, the observer gets feedback.
-Which button to press is determind randomly.
+Which button to press is determined randomly (like the game 'Simon says')

 In the code we have separated the functions related to displaying text into a module called `text_displays.py`.